okhlybov/zstdlib/README.md

 ### Notes on compression levels

-Contrary to _zlib_ the `NO_COMPRESSION` constant in _zstdlib_ is an equivalent to `BEST_SPEED` as _zstd_ always compresses data.

 If unsure do not pass anything to constructor in order to use `DEFAULT_COMPRESSION` level which works for both _zlib_ ans _zstdlib_.

+Contrary to _zlib_ the `NO_COMPRESSION` constant in _zstdlib_ is an equivalent to `BEST_SPEED` as Zstd always compresses data.

 The `BEST_COMPRESSION` constant is adjusted to reflect Zstd-specific compression level range.
-Anyway this level is recommended against due to abysmal performance not to be expected from *fast* state-of-the art compression method.
+Anyways this level is recommended against due to abysmal performance not to be expected from the *fast* state-of-the-art compression algorithm.
-Zstd documentation recommends using 19 as the level for optimal *best* compression.
+The Zstd documentation (currently) recommends using *19* as the level for optimal *best* compression.

 The `BEST_SPEED` constant remains unchanged.

-## Release history

-For user-visible changes refer to [change log](CHANGES.md).

 ## Availability